 Linen is a yarn or fabric made from the cultivated flax plant, named Linum usitatissimum.
-This domesticated species is believed to have been developed during cultivation.
-It is a cellulosic plant fibre, or bast fibre, and it forms the fibrous bundles in the inner bark of the stems of the plant.
+Many believe this domesticated species developed during cultivation.
+It is a Cellulosic plant fibre, or bast fibre, and it forms the fibrous bundles in the inner bark of the stems of the plant.
 The plant is an annual that grows to a height of about a metre and the fibres run the entire length of the stem and help hold it upright.

-The fibre strands are normally released from the cellular and woody stem tissue by a process known as retting (controlled rotting).
+The fibre strands are normally released from the cellular and woody stem tissue by a process called retting (controlled rotting).
 In Ireland this was traditionally done in water, rivers, ponds or retting dams.

-The original flax to be used for its fibre was the wild, Linum angustifolium.
+The original flax used for its fibre was the wild, Linum angustifolium.
 This is not grown commercially, and is found in southwestern Europe, including Britain, to the Mediterranean, Madeira and the Canaries.
-It is considered by some experts to be a distinct species in its own right and the most likely progenitor of Linum usitatissimum the cultivated flax.
-However, others consider it could have been Linum bienne Mill.
+Experts consider it to be a distinct species in its own right, and the most likely progenitor of Linum usitatissimum the cultivated flax.
+Linum angustifolium is the old name and is now called Linum bienne Mill.

-Flax was almost certainly one of the first plant fibres to be used for making textile materials.
-Many countries throughout the world can relate their association and history that is related to this fibre.
+Flax was almost certainly one of the first plant fibres used for making textile materials.
+Many countries throughout the world can relate their association and history to this fibre.
 Archaeological excavations of ancient Swiss lake dwellings have found evidence of the use of, linum angustifolium flax, for twines and nets around 8000 BC.

 Better known is the extensive use of flax and linen in ancient Egypt.
 Commercial scale production was taking place around 4000 BC to meet the heavy demands for clothing, sail cloth, furnishing fabrics and funerary fabrics.

 Linen was probably first introduced to the British Isles by Phoenician traders around 900 BC.
-Some consider it to have been introduced by the Romans.
+They traded for tin which was important in bronze production, most probably bartering for it with Egyptian linen.
+Some consider the Romans to have introduced it.
 Whichever it was, it was the Romans who established linen factories in Britain and Gaul to supply their colonial forces.

-It is not considered to have come into general use in these islands until the Middle Ages.
+It is not considered to have come into widespread use in these islands until the Middle Ages.

 History of Irish Linen

-One must constantly remind oneself not to be too introspective when dealing with the history of the famous brand.
-Much of the history of Irish linen has been determined by outside factors and influences.
+One shouldn't get introspective when dealing with the history of the famous brand.
+Much of the history of Irish linen was determined by outside factors and influences.
 Everything from myth and fable to protectionism, war and political considerations, competition with cotton, technological advances, industrial espionage and more.

-Early myths and legends which are outlined by Wilkinson, 1858, indicate that the origins of flax-dressing is one of the economic arts which the Irish believed was attributed to supernatural teachings.
+Early myths and legends discussed by Wilkinson, 1858, show that the origins of flax-dressing is one of the economic arts which the Irish believed the result of supernatural teachings.
 Until the 19th century Irish peasants repeated the mythical story of its introduction into their island by the "dwellers on the Shahbna mountain", or Shliabh na Mann mountain (modern Slieve na Mann?).
-These talented peoples, who had the name Mann, are said to have been foreigners, from a distant land (could they have been from the Isle of Man?), who long ago settled on this mountain, and first instructed the natives in the art of the management of flax, and hemp.
+These talented people's, who had the name Mann, were foreigners, from a distant land (could they have been from the Isle of Man?), who long ago settled on this mountain, and first instructed the natives in the art, and management of flax, and hemp.

 If there is any truth in this we shall probably never know, but more conventional learning seems to believe flax was grown in Ireland as far back as 1000 BC.
-Evidence of curing flax has been found in bogs all over Ireland and has been dated to 2000 years ago.
+Two thousand-year old evidence of curing flax has been found in bogs all over Ireland.
 Linen production is detailed in the Brehon Laws and linen clothing and vestments are commonly referred to in early Christian times.
-The ancient Irish Brehon laws made it obligatory for farmers to learn and practise the cultivation of flax.
+The ancient Irish Brehon laws made it obligatory for farmers to learn and practice the cultivation of flax.

 Also, in Tudor times there is evidence that flax growing was on so vast a scale, maybe because of the overly long lengths of linen used in their shirts?
 That Parliament passed a law forbidding the retting of flax in rivers, to protect the fish life from the effluent.
 Which no doubt resulted from the deoxygenation of the water as a result of the retting process.

-In the 1632 the Lord Deputy of Ireland, Earl of Strafford, later followed by the the Duke of Ormonde, built up and encouraged the Irish linen industry.
-Mainly with a view to replacing the Irish woollen trade, which was competing with the English trade.
+In 1632 the Lord Deputy of Ireland, Earl of Strafford, later followed by the Duke of Ormonde, built up and encouraged the Irish linen industry.
+Mainly to replace the Irish Woollen trade which was competing with the English trade.
 Strafford imported high quality flaxseed, and Dutch equipment, and had new looms built.
 These he sold to farmers at cost price.
-He also brought over experts on the subject from Europe to advise the Irish.
+He also brought over experts on the subject from Europe to help the Irish.

 There was however, resistance to the new methods and Strafford had to punish with fines those who continued to use the older traditional methods.
 This caused much misery and deprivation.

-Ormonde continued this work, but enlisted the help of Parliament, and focussed more on protestant immigrants.
+Ormonde continued this work, but enlisted the help of Parliament, and focused more on protestants.
 Gradually, productivity improved, particularly in the North of Ireland.
 This formed a foundation for further improvements by the Huguenot immigrants.

 King Charles II assented to a series of Acts prohibiting the export of Irish wool, cattle, etc., to England or her colonies, and prohibiting the direct importation of several colonial products into Ireland.

-He was as good as his word, and encouraged the Irish Parliament to pass an Act, putting twenty per cent duty on broad, and ten per cent, on narrow cloths: But it did not satisfy the English parliament, where a perpetual law was made, prohibiting from the 20th of June, 1699, the exportation from Ireland of all goods made or mixed with wool, except to England and Wales, and with the license of the commissioners of the revenue duties had been before laid on the importation into England equal to a prohibition, therefore this Act has operated as a total prohibition of the exportation.
+He was as good as his word, and encouraged the Irish Parliament to pass an Act, putting twenty per cent duty on broad, and ten per cent, on narrow cloths: But it did not satisfy the English parliament, who made a perpetual law, prohibiting from the 20th of June 1699, the exporting from Ireland of all goods made or mixed with wool, except to England and Wales, and with the license of the commissioners of the revenue duties had been before laid on the importation into England equal to a prohibition, therefore this Act has operated as a total prohibition of the exportation.

-So, the Westminster Parliament prohibited the export of manufactured woollen goods from Ireland in 1699, although woollen yarn was still produced both for domestic use and for English manufacturers.
-The restrictions on the woollen trade increased the importance of the linen industry, particularly in Ulster.
+So, the Westminster Parliament prohibited the export of manufactured Woollen goods from Ireland in 1699, although Woollen yarn was still produced both for domestic use and for English manufacturers.
+The restrictions on the Woollen trade increased in importance the linen industry, particularly in Ulster.
 In 1696 a Bill went through the English parliament which encouraged the manufacturing of linen in Ireland.

-From the early 18th century, Irish linen was imported duty free to England and to British Plantations in America, and by the end of the 18th century linen accounted for about half of Ireland's total exports.
-In the early 18th century much of the Irish linen went through the port of Chester, this reached it's zenith in the mid 18th century, much of the trade moving to Liverpool.
+From the early 18th century, Irish linen was duty-free to England and to British Plantations in America, and by the end of the 18th century linen accounted for about half of Ireland's total exports.
+In the early 18th century much of the Irish linen went through the port of Chester, this reached its zenith in the mid 18th century, much of the trade moving to Liverpool.